ninibewwy/ninibewwy/README.md

 ### ☁ fun facts

-- 🐈 Cat person
+- 🐈 cat person
-- 🎵 Music is always playing in the background
+- 🎧 music, no matter the genre
-- 🧋 Certified milk tea enjoyer
+- 🧋 certified milk tea enjoyer
-- 🤍 I genuinely enjoy meeting new people
+- 🤍 i genuinely enjoy meeting new people

 ---

-### ✨ little reminder

-> *"Every expert was once a beginner."*

 I'm still learning, making mistakes, and building projects one step at a time.
 Thanks for stopping by!

 <div align="center">

-♡ Happy Coding ♡
+♡ see you around ! ♡

 </div>